 “In particular, we agree that any potential benefits of using OTC oral health care drug products containing benzocaine to treat sore gums in infants and children due to teething do not outweigh the risks of methemoglobinemia associated with these products.
 We also agree that there are methemoglobinemia risks for adults and children 2 years and older when using OTC oral health care drug products containing benzocaine.”

 The FDA also urged manufacturers to stop marketing over-the-counter oral products for teething in infants and children younger than 2.

 “If companies do not comply, we will take action to remove these products from the market,” the FDA announcement said.

-At least one manufacturer, Church and Dwight Co.
-Inc., said it would discontinue its teething products.
 The New Jersey-based company withdrew four Orajel teething brands, including Orajel Medicated Teething Swabs and Baby Orajel.